 My book, Above the Fray: The Red Cross and the Making of the Humanitarian NGO Sector, is forthcoming in January 2020 at the University of Chicago Press.
 It examines the origins and development of the humanitarian relief NGO field, and draws on archival research at the International Committee of the Red Cross and related repositories.
 The book is available for preorder on Amazon.

-My work has appeared in journals such as Sociological Theory and The Sociological Review, and received the Altruism, Morality, and Social Solidarity Outstanding Published Article Award, the Global and Transnational Sociology Best Graduate Student Paper Award and an honorable mention for the Theda Skocpol Best Dissertation Award from the American Sociological Association, as well as the Marvin B. Sussman Prize from Yale University.
+My work has appeared in journals like Rural Sociology, Sociological Theory and Theory & Society, and received the Altruism, Morality, and Social Solidarity Outstanding Published Article Award, the Global and Transnational Sociology Best Graduate Student Paper Award and an honorable mention for the Theda Skocpol Best Dissertation Award from the American Sociological Association, as well as the Marvin B. Sussman Prize from Yale University.